gmcclure/totalsubmission/README.md

 Welcome to TotalSubmission.
 ===

-This is an open-source application for the submission of documents to online publications.
+This is an application for the submission of documents to online publications.